SCHOOL HEALTH CENTRE

 We do not stock/routinely give out any homeopathic medication.
 The Health Centre will supervise the administration of homeopathic medicine if it is accompanied by a prescription from a registered homeopathic practitioner.

 All boarders are registered with the School Medical officer iof Holmhurst Medical Centre, Redhill.
 If a child needs to be seen by a doctor when at home they can visit your family doctor as a temporary resident quoting the school address as their permanent address.
-The School doctor visits the school once a week and pupils can also have appointments made at Holmhurst Medical Centre, where there is choice of male or female GPs.
+The School doctor visits the school once a week and students can also have appointments made at Holmhurst Medical Centre, where there is choice of male or female GPs.

-The Health Centre requests at least six weeks' notice if a pupil requires travel immunisations.
+The Health Centre requests at least six weeks' notice if a student requires travel immunisations.
 As the School's regular GP does not provide travel services, additional vaccinations are done at a local travel clinic, for which there will be a charge.

 Dental treatment / Optician